rashithashmi10/tourism-dashboard/README.md

 ## 💡Key Insights
 December is the peak arrival month, with 0.26M tourists

-📉 A mid-year dip occurs between May – June (off-peak season)
+📉 A mid-year dip occurs between May and June (off-peak season)

 🌍 India leads all source markets at 531,511 arrivals (43.91%).
 The UK and Russia follow at 17.54% and 15.42% respectively